The technology is supposed to help us! Or is it?

 In general, the level of understanding and knowledge about IT and technology is shamefully low, one reason more to try to educate as many as possible.

-Element is an advanced chat platform with end-to-end encryption for private and public communication, suitable also for groups, communities and organisations.
-It works on most of the web browsers and the app can be installed on any OS (Linux, Mac OS, Windows, iOS and Android).
+Element is an advanced chat client with end-to-end encryption for private and public communication, suitable also for groups, communities and organisations.
+It works on most of the web browsers and the app can be installed on literally any OS (Linux, Mac OS, Windows, iOS and Android).
 It is one of the various solutions built to work with and within the matrix.org network, and it can well substitute, among others: WhatsApp, Telegram, Discord and Skype.

 Jitsi is an audio/video conferencing software that again works from any web browser and its app version exists for Android and iOS.
-It can well be compared to Zoom, Google Meet or Teams, but it is way lighter to run and most importantly is is not listening, harvesting, recording and forwarding what is being said and showed.
+It can well be compared to Zoom, Google Meet or Teams, but it is way lighter to run and most importantly it is not listening, harvesting, recording and forwarding what is being said and showed.

 Searching and surfing the web